 It largely depends on the type of property damages you experienced and how your policy is worded.
 Going back to our example above, you would initially contact your insurance company and start a claim.

 At that point, your insurance company may pay the claim, much like when you get into a car accident that wasn’t your fault, and then take action against your neighbor or their construction company.
-However, your insurance company may also deny the claim because the damages were man-made, even though they were not caused by you.
+However, your homeowners insurance company may also deny the claim because the damages were man-made, even though they were not caused by you.

 Can You Dispute Denied Man-Made Disaster Claims?